-- (a) On 1 April 2014, the Company disposed of its wholly-owned subsidiary, BUMH comprising 1,000,000 ordinary shares of RM1 each to another wholly-owned subsidiary, AKSB for a total consideration of RM1,000,000. - (b) There were interested buyers intended to acquire Cocomax subsequent to the reporting period.
-On 23 May 2014, the Company entered into a Sale and Purchase Agreement to dispose of the entire equity interest in Cocomax, comprising 2,550,000 ordinary shares of RM1 each for a total consideration of RM8,000.
-The transaction was completed on 13 June 2014 and consequently, Cocomax ceased to be a wholly-owned subsidiary of the Company.
-There is no material financial impact on the financial statements of the Group upon the disposal of Cocomax.
+- (a) On 1 April 2014, the Company disposed of its wholly-owned subsidiary, GPSB comprising 1,000,000 ordinary shares of RM1 each to another wholly-owned subsidiary, AKSB for a total consideration of RM1,000,000. - (b) On 23 May 2014, the Company entered into a Sale and Purchase Agreement to dispose of the entire equity interest in Cocomax, comprising 2,550,000 ordinary shares of RM1 each for a total consideration of RM8,000.
+The transaction was completed on 13 June 2014 and consequently, Cocomax ceased to be a wholly-owned subsidiary of the Company. - (c) On 16 March 2015, AKSB, a wholly-owned subsidiary, made the first issuance of RM100 million in nominal value of Islamic Unrated Islamic Medium Term Notes ("Sukuk Anakku") pursuant to an Islamic Medium Term Note Programme by AKSB ("Sukuk Programme").